Skip to content

 Why Your Debt-to-Asset Ratio Matters Too

 Many people focus entirely on net worth and overlook the debt-to-asset ratio.
-This is worth considering, because two people can have identical net worth figures yet carry very different levels of financial risk.
+This is worth noting, because two people can have identical net worth figures yet carry very different levels of financial risk.
 One approach is to watch this ratio trend downward over time — meaning your assets are growing faster than your debts.
 It can help to think of it as a measure of financial resilience, not just wealth.
 A lower ratio generally suggests a more stable foundation, though every situation is different.

 Common Oversights When Calculating Net Worth